winstonjs/winston/README.md

 ## Logging Levels

+Logging levels in `winston` conform to the severity ordering specified by [RFC524](https://tools.ietf.org/html/rfc5424): _severity of all levels is assumed to be numerically **ascending** from most important to least important._

 Each `level` is given a specific integer priority.
 The higher the priority the more important the message is considered to be, and the lower the corresponding integer priority.
 For example, `npm` logging levels are prioritized from 0 to 5 (highest to lowest):

 ``` js